 Here are some questions appropriate to ask a solicitor you are considering:

-• How many serious injury claims involving a motor vehicle have you handled in the past year?
+• How many similar cases have you handled in the past five years?

 • Will you support me and my family by attending any hearings and criminal court proceedings?